 Evaluating opportunities in the context of the triple bottom line – people, planet and profit – allows all key stakeholders to be considered.
 And ensures that business requirements are built into innovation that meets identified sustainability goals.

 Driving net zero – is agritech ready to capture carbon?

 How modern techniques – proven in other industries – can be combined with modern data science to measure overall carbon uptake in an economically viable way.

 Unlocking sustainability innovation for major Japanese brands

 Addressing the United Nations Sustainable Development Goals is one of the most important but challenging tasks businesses face today.
 However, the challenge also provides opportunity and can help to define goals that can be targeted with radical innovation.
-A number of our key Japanese friends recognised this - and joined our unique Innovation Catalyst Programme (ICP) to transform such goals into inspiring and tangible outputs.
+A number of our key Japanese friends recognized this - and joined our unique Innovation Catalyst Program (ICP) to transform such goals into inspiring and tangible outputs.

 Technology can be part of the solution

 The move from linear economies of ‘make, use, dispose’ to a circular economy which aims to extend the longevity of resources in use and at end of life, to extract and regenerate for reuse, is an urgent priority.
 The move requires radical shifts in all elements of business, from underlying principles and approaches within markets to fundamentally rethinking product development and design.

 The principles of circular economy can be applied more widely than traditional product development cycles and can structure the approach to broader opportunities to drive sustainable practices in businesses.

 From emissions to sequestration, how does your product’s carbon modelling shape up?